Here you will find a quality collection of third grade writing prompts that give students plenty of ideas to write about.

 These writing prompts encourage critical thinking, develop writing skills, stretch the imagination, and motivate kids to express themselves.

-Additionally, these third grade writing prompts reduce writer’s block resulting in students producing content faster.
+Additionally, these writing prompts for third graders reduce writer’s block resulting in students producing content faster.

 That’s why they make a great addition to your collection of writing activities.

-So pencil into your lesson plans this week a few of these fun third grade writing prompts.
+So pencil into your lesson plans this week a few of these fun 3rd-grade writing prompts.

 Third Grade Writing Prompts